apuroop-apz/Docker-Project/dockerProject.md

 `make -C /etc/tpch/dbgen/`

-Navigating to **/etc/tpch/dbgen/** folder and generating the files for population.
+Navigate to **/etc/tpch/dbgen/** folder and generate the files for population.
 The flags -v is for Verbose and -s is volume of the data to be populated (0.1 = 100 mb ; 1 = 1 gb)

 `cd /etc/tpch/dbgen/ && ./dbgen -v -s 0.1`

-Starting the mysql server and also running the netcat command with -v (Verbose) -z (scan for listening daemons, without sending any data to them)
+Start the mysql server and also run the netcat command with -v (Verbose) -z (scan for listening daemons, without sending any data to them)
 ```
 /usr/bin/mysqld_safe &
 while ! nc -vz localhost 3306; do sleep 1; done
 ```

-This if condition is true when we use `MYSQL_USERNAME` and `MYSQL_PASSWORD` on docker run.
+This if condition is true when we use `MYSQL_USERNAME` and `MYSQL_PASSWORD` at docker run.
 It creates a Mysql User and a password, if the password is not specified then it will be blank.
 ```
 if [ ! -z $USER ]; then
 	echo "Creating user: \"$USER\""